 APA-The Engineered Wood Association recently published a 24-page Advanced Framing Construction Guide that provides an overview of some of the techniques, including those that can be used toward Energy Star certification.
 To help builders make the transition to new building methods, advanced framing can be implemented in stages.

-Here is a look at 5 advanced framing techniques that builders can adopt one at a time as they ease into new, more efficient building methods.
+Here is a look at five advanced framing construction techniques that builders can adopt one at a time as they ease into new, more efficient building methods.

 Each of these concepts focuses on increasing cavity insulation and reducing thermal bridging, thereby providing overall higher whole-wall R-values.
 Furthermore, by reducing waste and making better use of framing materials, these sustainable techniques achieve points in green building programs such as the National Green Building Standard (ICC-700) and LEED for Homes.